PCRedHot/Accounting-System/README.md

 Firstly initialized account's amount is preset as 0 (float).
 After your account has been created, you can set its amount by **Set amount of account** function.

+    Input the name of the account: Cash
+    Input the amount: 75
+    !WARNING!
+THIS ACTION WILL CHANGE THE AMOUNT OF THE ACCOUNT DIRECTLY!
+    Proceed?
+(Y/N) Y
+    Cash has been set to 75

 If you want to delete some account, choose the function **Delete an function**.

+    Please input the name of the account: Cash !WARNING!
+THIS ACTION WILL DELETE THE ACCOUNT AND YOU ARE NOT ABLE TO RECOVER IT!
+    Proceed?
+(Y/N) Y
+    Account "Cash" deleted!

 #### List all accounts and output to file